Webpage created: February 16, 2016

 In 1855 the Board of Ordnance was disbanded and its functions handed over to the War Department.
 An Army Ordnance Depot was created at Bull Point, in the parish of Saint Budeaux, which was at that time outside the Borough of Devonport.

-All the buildings inside this Yard, including the gateways in Queen Street and Morice Town, are scheduled ancient monuments.
-The armoury used to hold large chests containing an immense collection of muskets, pistols, cutlasses and other instruments of destruction, with some of them arranged about the walls in star, circle, fan and crescent formations.
+Buildings within the Gun Wharf include the Armoury, which was used to hold large chests containing an immense collection of muskets, pistols, cutlasses and other instruments of destruction, with some of them arranged about the walls in star, circle, fan and crescent formations.
 On the wharves were cannons of all calibres from the ships moored in the Hamoaze.